FREQUENTLY ASKED QUESTIONS

 We can compile multiple tapes onto 1 DVD at no extra charge.
 However, while we can fit up to 2hrs of video in good quality on 1 DVD, 1 hour of video on 1 DVD results in higher quality as the bitrate is 8mbps.
 In order to fit a 2 hour tape onto a DVD we have to reduce the bitrate (quality) to 4mbps.
 Therefore, while it may be more convenient to have multiple tapes on a single DVD the quality will suffer over 1 hour.
 As a result, we recommend keeping your tape to DVD conversions separate - 1 tape per disc to allow for the maximum quality possible.

-Do you charger per tape?
+Do you charge per tape?

-Yes we charge per tape as long as the tape is under 2 hours.
+Yes, we charge per tape as long as the tape is under 2 hours.